Stanley was a civil engineer who became fascinated with weaving. He is especially keen on carpet weaving and has several looms. His wife is a spinner.

 Yarn’s expensive stuff but if you’re a commercial producer with a big factory, vast number of looms and you’re going to make a run of cloth five thousand metres by two metres wide, you need x thousands of kilos of yarn of a particular colour.
 You order that from the dyers and you get a couple or three percent extra in case of problems.
 You run your cloth, you finish and you’ve got 50/60 kilos left.
 It’s totally useless because you can’t match the colour so you get rid of it by flogging it cheap and then there are various places which buy and then sell.
 There’s one at Uppingham just the other side of Peterborough and I go there probably a couple of times a year.
 It’s a hundred miles each way and I usually spend a couple of hundred quid each time.
 You’ve got to buy what’s there you can’t repeat it again because that’s it, finished but at a reasonable price it maintains the skills of a weaver.

-Stanley Appleton interviewed for WISEArchive at Blofield on 20th July 2016
+Stanley talking to WISEArchive at Blofield on 20th July 2016.

 © 2020 WISEArchive.
 All Rights Reserved.